a1harfoush/Uni-Shark/README.md

 ## 🌟 What is UniShark?

 UniShark is an intelligent academic monitoring system that automatically tracks your university assignments, deadlines, absences, and course registrations.
-Built specifically for DULMS (Damascus University Learning Management System), it provides real-time notifications across multiple platforms to ensure you never miss important academic updates.
+Built specifically for Example university learning system, it provides real-time notifications across multiple platforms to ensure you never miss important academic updates.

 ### 🎯 Key Features